 While still remaining distinct from other towns in the region, York is yet another fine example of colonial architecture and is renowned for its heritage precint.
 Wildflowers and birdlife compliment the open gardens and there's a wide range of experiences on offer including food and wine festivals, country racing, local produce and plenty of arts and crafts.

 Visitors to York can enjoy lovingly preserved buildings and sites providing charm and character to the town.
 There are a couple of fine churches and many other historic buildings like the Town Hall which houses the tourist information centre.
 The York Residency Museum, Old Gaol & Courthouse and York Motor Museum are all well worth a visit.

 Straddling the Avon River, York is bordered by outstanding natural beauty with several Heritage Walking Trails available.
-The York Information Services is a free WI-FI hot spot and you can download a free walking app which gives you details of the history of the buildings you can see on your walk.
+The York Visitor Centre is a free WI-FI hot spot and you can download a free walking app which gives you details of the history of the buildings you can see on your walk.
 You can also pick up booklets on the trails here.
 Adrenalin junkies can also get their pulses racing with a range of aerial pursuits such as skydiving, paragliding and ultra light flights in the area and go fishing.

 WA Weekender - York

 See all accommodation, tours, attractions, food and drink and retail in Perth.

 There's so many ways to enjoy Perth and only one place to find them all.